Life on the River as a Towboat Deckhand

 To center the boat a capstan line used.
 Once the boat (facing up-river) is in place, the capstan line is pulled in and holds the boat steady as the face wires and wing wires are put out, and is often accompanied by other double up wires for more stability.
 The face wires are added support to hold the barges in place relative to the boat.
 The wing wires are spread further out and allows the captain to better steer the tow up or down river.
 The double ups are regular rigging which will be discussed later.

-The Mississippi river
+The Mississippi riverview quiz statistics

 The captain steers (or drives) the boat from the wheelhouse.
 This is also referred to as the pilot house.
 Below that (if it is a larger boat) is another deck that may contain sleeping quarters most commonly for the captain and pilot or rooms used as storage.
 Below that is the bulk head with quarters for most of the crew.
 This is sometimes the same level as the Texas deck.
 The Texas deck is over the engine room.
 When you see the stacks on a boat you are looking at its Texas deck.
 It's called the Texas deck because it is the largest deck on the ship.